NASA-AMMOS/3DTilesRendererJS/README.md

 DEPTH

 // Render the depth of the tile relative to the nearest rendered parent
-// as black to white with maxDepth being the maximum value.
+// as black to white with maxDebugDepth being the maximum value.
 RELATIVE_DEPTH

 // Render leaf nodes as white and parent nodes as black.